 These and other reasons can lead to your external hard drive becoming RAW.
 If you currently are unable to access your files on your external hard drive, chances are that it could be one of the reasons mentioned above.
 Nevertheless, all hope is not lost as it’s possible to recover data from a hard drive.

-Part 1.
-Recover RAW External Hard Drive Without Formatting & Losing Data
+How to Recover RAW External Hard Drive Without Formatting and Losing Data

 Usually, when you attempt to access your files from a RAW Hard drive, you’re prompted to format your drive to regain access.
 While it seems like a good idea, doing that may lead to the loss of your files.